Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Lithuania

-Outdated gambling laws in Lithuania make no mention of online betting, but the government believes it is illegal to organize games of chance online.
+Outdated gambling laws in Lithuania make no mention of online betting, but the government believes it is illegal.

 Estonia